Nitrokey/nethsm/docs/clustering.md

 operational constraints, making sure it allows at least the `keyCertSign` key usage.

-For example, a minimal CA can be created by `openssl`:
+For example, a minimal CA can be created with `openssl`:

 ```bash
 $ openssl genrsa -out CA.key 2048 # create a key